-- Electrostatic earth shield provided between primary and secondary side windings for protection of rectifier elements against voltage surges in primary side windings.
+- Electrostatic earth shield offered between primary and secondary side windings for secure protection of rectifier components against voltage surges in primary side windings.
 (Ref.
 D-2)

-- Use reduced current densities to limit losses due to harmonic currents.
+- Utilize reduced current densities to limit losses due to harmonic currents.

-- Use reduced flux density to limit core losses due to harmonic flux.
+- Utilize reduced flux density to limit core losses due to harmonic flux.

-- Designed to suit 6 Pulse / 12 Pulse or other rectifier circuits as required by furnace manufacturer.
+- Developed to suit 6 Pulse / 12 Pulse or other rectifier circuits as required by furnace manufacturer.
 Two active parts in one tank can also be provided.

 - Confirming to I.S.
 2026 and I.S.
-4540 - specifications for power transformer and specifications for rectifiers.
+4540 - standards for power transformer and specifications for rectifiers.

-Furnace Transformers are designed for induction melting and induction heating for ferrous and non-ferrous metal.
+Furnace Transformers are developed for melting of induction and heating of induction for ferrous and non-ferrous metal.

-Induction Furnace has coil constructed from heavy copper tubing. it is designed and turned to the inverter circuit which applies a medium frequency (generally 500 Hz or 1000 Hz) voltage to the induction coil.
-The magnetic field produced by the induction coil induces eddy currents in the charge and heats it.
-Medium frequency is necessary to enhance the rate of heat generation.
+Induction Furnace has coil structured from heavy copper tubing. it is developed and turned to the inverter circuit which applies a medium frequency (generally 500 Hz or 1000 Hz) voltage to the induction coil.
+The magnetic field offered by the induction coil induces eddy currents in the charge and heats it.
+Medium frequency is necessities to enhance the rate of heat generation.